• Skip to primary navigation

 What’s the best way to store bread?

-Wrap any leftover bread in plastic wrap or place it in a ziploc bag to prevent it from getting stale.
-Store at room temperature for up to 3 days.
+Wrap any leftover bread in plastic wrap or place it in a ziploc bag to prevent it from drying out or getting stale.
+Store it at room temperature for up to 3 days.

 Can sweet bread be frozen?

 Sweet bread can be frozen for up to 3 months.
-To protect against freezer burn, wrap the rolls/loaves in plastic wrap first then place them in freezer bags.
+To protect against freezer burn, wrap the rolls or loaves in plastic wrap first then place them in freezer bags and store in the freezer.
 Let the bread thaw at room temperature before serving.

 Is Hawaiian bread the same as Portuguese sweet bread?

-Sweet bread was brought to Hawaii by Portuguese immigrants.
-Hawaiian bread is usually served as rolls but the bread itself is the same.
+Sweet bread was brought to Hawaii by Portuguese immigrants, where it remains popular today.
+Hawaiian bread is usually served as rolls but the texture and taste are very similar, if not identical.

 ⭐ Other recipes you’ll love